-Aziloop uses a Windows 11 TrueType (ttf) font called "Segoe Fluent Icons".
+Aziloop uses a built-in Windows 11 TrueType font (TTF) called "Segoe Fluent Icons".
 This is absent in Windows 10 and older until you install it.
 You may have it installed already, and this can be checked in the Windows operating system, however it's probably easier to install the Aziloop software first, and if the cogwheel appears as a dot, then install the extra font as described below.